 The Leon Levy Center for Biography aims to cultivate a lively interdisciplinary discussion about the art and craft of biography historically and in our time, both in and out of the academy.
 Applications are particularly welcome from CUNY faculty, but fellows may not teach or partake in other full-time employment during their academic year-in-residence.
 Emergent or first-time biographers, and writers moving to biography from other genres are especially encouraged to apply.

-2015-2016 Biography Fellowship applications will be available in August 2014, with a deadline of Monday, December 1, 2014.
+2015-2016 Biography Fellowship applications will be available in early September 2014, with a deadline of Monday, December 1, 2014.
 Applications require a resume or CV, a narrative account of the applicant's career (250 words), a project description (750 words), a sample of the proposed biography (maximum 2,500 words), and four letters of reference, which must be received by the December 1, 2014 deadline.
 Fellowship decisions will be announced, and all applicants notified, in mid-April 2015.

 "The LLCB fellowship was simply one of the best experiences as a graduate student.
 It is so rare for such a diverse group from academia and the literary world to get together and discuss our work."

 The Leon Levy Center for Biography offers Dissertation Fellowships for two PhD candidates at the Graduate Center.
 Applications are welcome from students in any discipline, but an applicant's dissertation project must be devoted to biography in order to be considered.
 Dissertation Fellows are provided with writing space, and participate in the monthly biography fellow seminars.
 They will also be expected to attend the Leon Levy Center for Biography's annual lecture and the annual conference.